By Connie Chow, Founder at DailyCaring

 The overhead spray of a shower can be terrifying to a person with dementia.

-Some experts think this happens because they can’t see the water that’s hitting them and it feels like something invisible is attacking their head.
+Some experts think this happens because they can’t see the water hitting them, and it feels like something invisible is attacking their head.

-To solve this problem, install a hand-held shower head instead of a regular one so you can control when and where the water touches them.
+To solve this problem, install a hand-held shower head instead of a regular one to control when and where the water touches them.

-If the loud sound of the water bothers them, don’t turn the taps on all the way so the spray won’t be as strong.
+If the loud sound of the water bothers them, don’t turn the taps on full blast so the spray won’t be as strong.

-Or, minimize the time the water is on by using a simple shut-off valve so you can easily turn the water on and off while soaping up.
+Or, minimize the time the water is on by using a simple shut-off valve to turn the water on and off while soaping up easily.

 7. Make sure there are no surprises or guesswork needed